 4-H National Youth Science Day

-For more than 100 years, 4-H has been at the forefront of teaching youth about science, engineering and technology.
-4-H National Youth Science Day is an important annual part of 4-H’s bold goal of attracting one million new youth to science, engineering and technology programs by the year 2013.
+For more than 100 years, 4-H has been at the forefront of teaching youth about science, engineering, technology and math (STEM).
 4-H National Youth Science Day seeks to spark an early youth interest and leadership in science.
-Currently, more than five million young people across the nation participate in 4 H science, engineering and technology programming in topics as varied as robotics, rocketry, wind power, GPS mapping, agricultural science, water quality and biofuels.
+Currently, more than five million young people across the nation participate in 4-H STEM programming in topics as varied as robotics, agricultural science, rocketry, wind power, environmental science and alternative energy.

 Each year, a new national science experiment is announced by National 4-H Council.
 Experiments from previous years have included topics such as water quality and climate change, alternative energy sources, and water conservation.
 All youth in Nebraska are encouraged to join millions of young people across the nation as they complete the national science experiment on National Youth Science Day.
 The national science experiment may be completed anywhere -- individually or within a school classroom, a 4-H or non-4-H club, an afterschool setting, or any other type of group.

-On Wednesday, October 10, 2012, millions of young people across the nation will become scientists for the day during the fifth annual 4-H National Youth Science Day (NYSD)!
-The fifth annual 4-H National Youth Science Day will focus on the 4-H Eco-Bot Challenge.
+On Wednesday, October 8, 2014, millions of young people across the nation will become scientists for the day during the seventh annual 4-H National Youth Science Day (NYSD)!
+The seventh annual 4-H National Youth Science Day will focus on Rockets to the Rescue.

 NYSD Makes a Difference